 Students can satisfy the Oral Communication requirement by taking either CMM 150 Introduction to Public Speaking or two "O" designated courses.
 "O" courses must include overt instruction on oral communication as guided by the Oral Communication Assessment Rubric, leading to an accomplished performance.
-Evaluation of the oral speech/presentation/teaching leadership/interview or debate.
-Evaluation of the oral component will consider preparation, conceptualization of the information, organization and delivery.
+Evaluation of the oral component (speech, presentation, teaching, leadership, interview, or debate) will consider preparation, conceptualization of the information, organization and delivery.
 Each "O" course will design specific oral communication learning outcomes appropriate to the discipline.
 At least 15% of the term grade will be on oral competency and students will receive informed feedback on their performance.
 Assessment should be sensitive to relevant physical, psychological or cultural disadvantages; adjustments may be made for students using American Sign Language, English as a Second Language or qualifying under Americans with Disabilities Act.

-This course which integrates core learning outcomes, includes a theological or philosophical perspective, and applies the Jesuit liberal arts tradition to the study of and reflection on a contemporary issue from interdisciplinary perspectives; it can be interdisciplinary/team taught or taught by one discipline from more than one perspective.
+This course integrates core learning outcomes, includes a theological or philosophical perspective, and applies the Jesuit liberal arts tradition to the study of and reflection on a contemporary issue from interdisciplinary perspectives; it can be team taught or taught by one instructor who incorporates more than one disciplinary perspective in the class.
 This integrations requirement should be taken in the junior or senior year.